trustdan/options-risk-management/README.md

-# Stonk Risk Management
+# Options Trading Dashboard

 ![Risk Management Dashboard](https://placeholder-for-app-screenshot.png)

 ## Trade With Confidence Through Better Psychology

-**Stonk Risk Management** is a powerful desktop application designed to help stock and options traders take control of their trading psychology, manage risk effectively, and make more informed trading decisions.
+**Options Trading Dashboard** is a powerful desktop application designed to help stock and options traders take control of their trading psychology, manage risk effectively, and make more informed trading decisions.

 > "The difference between being a consistently profitable trader and a struggling one often comes down to psychology and risk management."